- 1 New York Fire and Burn Lawyers

 There are many people and entities which may be responsible for causing the fire resulting in your injuries.
-Your landlord may be responsible but an electrical contractor, handyman or other people may also be responsible.
+Your landlord may be responsible but an electrical contractor, handyman, or other people may also be responsible.

-A landlord has a legal obligation to keep the property free from hazards, including hazards which can cause a fire.
+A landlord has a legal obligation to keep the property free from hazards, including hazards that can cause a fire.
 A landlord is required to protect the tenants from hazardous conditions including those which can cause a fire.
 If a landlord failed to protect you from the hazardous condition which caused the fire which injured you, the landlord will be held liable for your injuries.

-Most fires are caused by faulty electrical wiring but there are many other causes such as leaving hazardous materials in the basement, garage or even the garbage.
+Most fires are caused by faulty electrical wiring but there are many other causes such as leaving hazardous materials in the basement, garage, or even the garbage.